Head-To-Head Comparison: Krispy Kreme (NASDAQ:DNUT) vs. DAVIDsTEA (NASDAQ:DTEA)

 |N/A

-Krispy Kreme currently has a consensus price target of 20.96, indicating a potential upside of 39.44%.
-Given Krispy Kreme’s higher probable upside, analysts plainly believe Krispy Kreme is more favorable than DAVIDsTEA.
+Krispy Kreme currently has a consensus target price of 20.39, suggesting a potential upside of 36.73%.
+Given Krispy Kreme’s higher probable upside, equities analysts clearly believe Krispy Kreme is more favorable than DAVIDsTEA.

 1.2% of DAVIDsTEA shares are owned by institutional investors.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary